aptech/docs/docs/plotaddhbar.rst

     :param y_end: the Y coordinate for the end of the bounding box for each respective shape.
     :type y_end: scalar or Nx1 vector

     :param y_loc: the first column should contain Y coordinates.
-The second column should be a binary vector with a 1 for locations which the bar should be drawn, otherwise a 0.
+The second column should be a binary vector with a 1 for locations where the bar should be drawn, otherwise a 0.
     :type y_loc: Nx2 vector